sebinbenjamin/missionX-backend/README.md

 3. Run `heroku login` to authenticate the CLI tool
 4. Go to the React project folder and type `heroku create missionx-demo-app-name` command.
-5. Check to see if the Heroku remote is added `git remote -v`.
+5. Check to see if the Heroku remote is added using `git remote -v`.
 If not, run `heroku git:remote -a missionx-demo-app-name` to add a remote for heroku.
 6. Add node version to `package.json`.
         "engines": {
           "node": "12.x"